 Understand null handling: The

-operator skips events where the condition evaluates to null or false.
-Use the question mark operator (?
+whereoperator skips events where the condition evaluates to null or false.
+Use the question mark operator (?) to suppress warnings when accessing fields that may not exist.

 Related guides